josephgutierrez/jabot/README.md

 # Jabot
-This chatbot can fetch the news and will have more features to come.
+This chatbot can fetch the news.

 ![](http://g.recordit.co/omq1ogJdYI.gif)